-China Southern Airlines is the first airline on mainland China to join an international (global) air alliance.
-This forward-looking step has greatly expanded China Southern Airlines' international “reach”, via the cooperation agreement that exists among the alliance’s member carriers.
+China Southern Airlines is the first airline on Chinese mainland to join an international (global) air alliance.
+This forward-looking step has greatly expanded China Southern Airlines' international "reach", via the cooperation agreement that exists among the alliance's member carriers.
 China Southern Airline passengers can therefore enjoy seamlessly connecting flights, Minimum Connecting Times (MCTs), flexible ticket transfers between alliance member carriers and lower air fares for a given journey.
 In addition, China Southern Airlines passengers tally up frequent flyer miles faster, since they earn frequent flyer miles on their China Southern Airlines frequent flyer account even when they fly with other member carriers of the Sky Team alliance than China Southern Airlines.

 SKY TEAM ALLIANCE MEMBERS